barbeau/gpstest/LOGGING.md

 ![image](https://user-images.githubusercontent.com/928045/64804800-844fae00-d55d-11e9-8212-b0ef65885dc7.png)

-## Accessing the system log via Android Studio
+## Accessing the real-time output via Android Studio

 You can view the data output from GPSTest by using Android Monitor, which is included with Android Studio.